roman-milk/roman-milk.github.io/mom-submission.md

  "I don't think we should," I said weakly, even as I could feel a hunger growing.
 I hadn't eaten pussy since college, yet the second such an opportunity was presented to me the hunger was back as if I had never quit.

  "I wasn't asking your opinion, Sarah," Breanna said, as if knowing all I needed was a firm push to obey.
 Her tone firm, in control, she ordered, "Get on your knees, crawl between my legs and eat my cunt."
-Report_Story #3